rubychi/tabata-timer/README.md

 1. Build a production version of the application
 ```
-> npm start
+> lerna run build
 ```

-2. Deploy to Heroku
+2. Change to the server directory to deploy to Heroku
 ```
 > heroku create
 > git push heroku master